aeternity/protocol/channels/ON-CHAIN.md

 If this transaction is sent while the channel is in the `closing` state, it will transition the channel into the `locked` state for the next `lock_period` blocks.
-Although while this lasts, the channel can not be settled, new forced progressed transactions can still be accepted before the timer expires.
+Although while this lasts, the channel can not be settled, new force- progressed transactions can still be accepted before the timer expires.
 Those MUST be based on the previous on-chain produced states but each next one resets the dispute timer.